kjing/k8s-resources/vault/readme.md

     Forwarding from 127.0.0.1:8200 -> 8200
     Forwarding from [::1]:8200 -> 8200
     ```
-5. Install the Vault CLI and server (for dev purposes) on your local machine:
+5. Install the Vault CLI and server (for dev purposes) on your local machine.
+You can download Vault as a precompiled binary from [here](https://www.vaultproject.io/downloads.html) or use Homebrew:
     ```shell
     $ brew install vault
     ```